 - The student must be registered with DSPS and maintain a confidential file with valid disability verification.
-Student’s disability(s) shall be verified by competent authority.
+Student’s disability(s) shall be verified by a competent authority.

-- The student must own a physical copy of the textbook or possess other material they are requesting in alternative format.
+- The student must own a physical copy of the textbook or possess other material they are requesting in an alternative format.
 Books must be new or in “like new” condition (no highlighting or handwriting).

-- LONG BEACH CITY COLLEGE will not be held responsible for any damage to the materials that occur as a result of conversion to alternative format.
+- LONG BEACH CITY COLLEGE will not be held responsible for any damage to the materials that occur as a result of conversion to an alternative format.

 - The student will not copy or reproduce any material provided by LONG BEACH CITY COLLEGE, nor allow anyone else to do so.
 Misuse of this material will represent a violation of the Student Code of Conduct and will result in disciplinary action.

 - Alternative Media provided by LONG BEACH CITY COLLEGE must be returned at the end of the semester that it was on loan.
 Students who do not return the borrowed alternative media by the end of the semester will have a HOLD placed on their records until the material is returned.

 - Students preferring to retain the alternative media are to provide the LONG BEACH CITY COLLEGE with NEW disks comparable to those provided by the LONG BEACH CITY COLLEGE.

 - Students will be provided with one alternative format copy for each material required for academic use.